 e have played on and reviewed the top daily fantasy sports sites in the industry.
 At this point, there are over 30 DFS sites available to users.
 We make selecting the best site for you easy.
 We've narrowed the industry down to the top few fantasy sites.
 Below are some introductions to the sites and if you'd like to read more click through to the full review page.

 Many players and sports critics consider FanDuel to be the grandfather of fantasy sports websites.
 The company launched in January 2009, but it wasn't until July of the same year when it began to host sports contests.
-Today, you can enter games in the NFL, MBA, NHL, NCAA football and NCAA basketball.
+Today, you can enter games in the NFL, MBA, NHL, and more.
 The salary cap at FanDuel varies by league, and seven different types of contests are available, including head-to-head, leagues, tournaments and 50/50.

 FanDuel keeps its interface very simple, so it is very attractive to newcomers.
 However, the features are robust enough and the information is detailed enough to retain even the most seasoned members.
 FanDuel also offers a variety of promotions and specials, including a first-deposit bonus, a rewards program, weekly free rolls and monthly free rolls.

 FanDuel has launched a Sportsbook Mobile app in New Jersey and Pennsylvania.
 Our mobile app review covers all the critical elements you need when deciding if FanDuel Sportsbook is the product for you.